akosiaris/greek-oil-refinery-prices/README.md

 # greek-oil-refinery-prices

-A repo using the Flat Data approach, scraping Greek oil refinery prices from http://oil.gge.gov.gr (note the lack of HTTPS) and assembling them in a number of more usable forms.
+A repo using the Flat Data approach, scraping Greek oil refinery prices from http://oil.mindev.gov.gr (note the lack of HTTPS) and assembling them in a number of more usable forms.

-# Still in development
+# Semi-stable

-This is a work in progress, do not rely on ANYTHING remaining stable
+While I make no guarantees about the data structure formats and reserve the right to change them to suit my needs, it's been stable for quite a while now.

 # Process:

-A Flat Data Github action approach that uses Deno, Typescript and Github to fetch periodically (eventually 1 per day) data from the RSS feed of [http://oil.gge.gov.gr](http://oil.gge.gov.gr), parses it and appends it to a set of flat data files (JSON and CSV) as well as an SQLite database.
+A Flat Data Github action approach that uses Deno, Typescript and Github to fetch periodically (eventually 1 per day) data from the RSS feed of [http://oil.mindev.gov.gr](http://oil.mindev.gov.gr), parses it and appends it to a set of flat data files (JSON and CSV) as well as an SQLite database.

 ## Data file description: